 The organizations use all the data, important for their customers, to establish great followership.
 As soon as a customer has build trust in the brand, he/she continues to use the products.
 In other words, this makes them brand loyalists.
 For instance, if you are already in love with the Fuel Band, you are more likely to buy Nike athletic gear.

 Most of the time, an organization is aware of the problems faced by customers.
-And companies which use the big data to dig deeper into the information related to customers so that they can solve them, establish an improved user experience.
+And companies that use the big data to dig deeper into the information related to customers so that they can solve them, establish an improved user experience.

 The app offers great assistance to passengers in tracking their baggage just by clicking a picture of it.
 Even if the baggage doesn’t arrive on time, it saves passengers’ time through its time tracking.